 Often, women aren’t sure there’s a reason for how they’re feeling.
 They just know they’re experiencing things that are causing them to not feel like themselves.
-As a society, we’re just coming out of an old medical mindset of not treating these symptoms as seriously as women needed us to.
+As a society, we’re just coming out of an old medical mindset of not treating these first signs of Menopause symptoms as seriously as women needed us to.
 Luckily, there are now clinics centered on women and their wellbeing.

 This is a pretty sure sign that your hormones are changing.
 You always want to check with your doctor to make sure there isn’t an underlying health issue.
 This symptom can look different for everyone: